coderefinery/ase-workshop-2019/ase-talk.md

 --

-.. but I know what I am doing, why should I write tests first?
+.. but I know what I am doing, why should I write the tests first?

 ???
 - You are starting from an outside-in perspective.
 How will this be